 Nah, I’m saving that for another post…kidding!

 Perched atop a hill, in Fort Tryon Park, lies the Cloisters, a criminally underrated branch of the Metropolitan Museum of Art (purchase a ticket to the MET, you can use that ticket to visit the Cloisters as well) that is without a doubt, one of the most beautiful places in all of New York City.

 Built-in 1917 by John D. Rockefeller Jr (#ballerlife).:

 This peaceful, ragtag, aggregation of architectural masterpieces was originally built to house an overflow of medieval artifacts from the Metropolitan Museum of Art.

-The Cloisters has become a treasure of New York City in its own right and is well worth a visit for those looking for more alternative things to do in New York City.
+The Cloisters has become a treasure of New York City in its own right and is well worth a visit for those looking to experience New York City like a local.